Oddcast (company)

 Oddcast is an online marketing company located in New York City and founded in 1999.

-Their software PhotoFace allows an uploaded picture to be turned into a 3D face, and then allows the manipulation of the features.
-They have used this in various marketing campaigns for numerous major corporations.
+Its software, PhotoFace, allows an uploaded picture to be turned into a 3D face, and then allows the manipulation of the features.
+The company has used this in various marketing campaigns for numerous major corporations.

 Background

 The company was founded in 1999 by former Israeli army paratrooper and documentary filmmaker Adi Sideman, who as of 2012 is the company's chief executive officer.